 ‘Still,’ Eli said, ‘some of the more open-minded scientists in biological sciences are beginning to suspect this, albeit tentatively.
 I predict this seemingly mysterious spirit-matter nexus in the microtubules will gain acceptance as evidence for cellular intelligence increases.

-‘For now, though, there’s still plenty of resistance to what might be going on besides biological processes.
-Much of what happens in the cells has yet to be comprehended; when it’s better understood, however, it could do much to shake up medicine’s established paradigms.
+‘For now, though, there’s remains plenty of resistance to what might be going on besides biological processes.
+Much of what happens in the cells has yet to be comprehended.
+When this becomes better understood, it could do much to shake up the old ossified paradigms of your medical establishment.
 Already, much is coming to light through cutting edge sciences.
 One example would be the emergence of Epigenetics.’

 ‘Eli’s right,’ Mo said.
 ‘Though some intransigent scientists might fear metaphysical implications, others concede that there is more at work than previously considered possible.
 They’re finding there’s something extraordinary deeply embedded within the consciousness of each cell.
 What occurs in one cell is known instantly to all; a perfect example of how quantum entanglement functions within biology.

 ‘This ought to be obvious to more medical scientists, unfortunately, it remains largely outside their medicine chest.
 The tendency in traditional Western culture is to either glaze over these less established modalities or oppose them, even when results are evident.
-Still, that’s how the allopathic world operates; interested in knowing organisms from the outside in, rather than the inside out.’
+Unfortunately, that’s how the allopathic world operates; interested in knowing organisms from the outside in, instead of the inside out.’

 ‘I’m afraid, Mo, your views are at complete variance with the medical community’s approach to wellness.
-I suppose that’s your right, yet what does this have to do with Ms Nightingale?’
+I suppose that’s your right, but what does this have to do with Ms Nightingale?’

-‘I was about to make the point,’ he said, ‘not only is this dedicated young nurse very bright, but much more open-minded than most others in her profession… which is most fortunate for your body.
+‘I was about to make the point,’ he said, ‘not only is this dedicated young nurse very bright, she’s far more open-minded than most others in her profession… which is most fortunate for your body.